huitae/set-ceph-prerequisites/README.md

 human_log.py callback pluging is from https://github.com/n0ts/ansible-human_log

-Set like this in ansible.cf:
+Set like this in ansible.cfg:

 ```
 [defaults]